juliachepasova/se_project_aroundtheus/README.md

-Project 4: Around The U.S.
+# Project 4: Around The U.S.

+## Description of the project

 This is the project of the Software Engineer program at Practicum by Yandex.
 It was created using HTML and CSS, based on the Figma design brief.
 This project is made with different interface for popular screen sizes.

-Project features
+## Technologies and techniques used

 - Semantic HTML5
 - Flexbox